-- 18. If the micrometer reading shows that the pinion setting is incorrect (more than .002" plus or minus from the figures given) shims equaling the difference must either be added to or taken from the shim pack between the rear bearing cup and housing.
+- 18. If the micrometer reading shows that the pinion setting is incorrect (more than .002" plus or minus from the figures give n) shims equalling the difference must either be added to or taken from the shim pack between the rear bearing cup and hous in g.
 Shims are available in .003", .005" and .010" thicknesses.
 When changing shim pack, measure each shim separately, replace pinion and pinion depth gauge and recheck before proceeding further. - 19.
 After correct pinion setting has been obtained, and with drive pinion in position, place original shims or new ones of equal thickness on shaft, measuring each shim separately. - 20.
 Install drive pinion front bearing cone and rolls and pinion using tool J-1570. - 21.
 Install companion flange, washer and nut on front end of pinion shaft and holding flange with J-2637 holding tool, tighten pinion nut to 180-220 foot pounds. - 22.
-Use scale on J-2637 holding tool and check torque required to turn pinion.
+Use scale on J-2637 holding tool and check tor que required to turn pinion.
 Disregarding starting torque, turning torque should be from 10 to 20 inch pounds.
 If more or less than this, shims will have to be added to or taken from front shim pack.
 Shims in thicknesses of .003", .005", .010" and .030" are available. - 23.
 When proper torque is obtained, remove pinion nut and washer and take off companion flange. - 24.
-Place oil slinger and wick on pinion and Install new gasket in counter-bore at front of housing.
-Place new oil seal in housing and Install with rear face seated against gasket. - 25.
-ReInstall companion flange, washer and nut, torquing nut to 180-220 foot pounds. - 26.
-Inspect differential bearing cone and rolls and cups as well as the bearing bores in the housing and be sure they are clean; place cups on rollers and lubricate ; Install differential assembly in housing
+Place oil slinger and wick on pinion and install new gasket in counterbore at front of housing.
+Place new oil seal in housing and install with rear face seated against gasket. - 25.
+Reinstall companion flange, washer and nut, torquing nut to 180-220 foot pounds. - 26.
+Inspect differential bearing cone and rolls and cups as well as the bearing bores in the housing and be sure they are clean place cups on rollers and lubricate; install differential assembly in housing.

 - 27. Place bearing caps in their proper positions according to markings, and tighten bolts finger tight. - 28.
-Insert two screwdrivers between the bearing cup and the housing on the side opposite the drive gear, and move the differential and drive gear away from the pinion until the opposite bearing cu. firmly seated against housing.
-Mosii screwdrivers t o drive gear side, force differential and gear over until drive gear teeth contact pinion. - 29.
-From shim requirements shown by indicator reading (paragraph 8), place shims between bearing cups and housing, forcin g the m in on both sides so as to use total amount and have gear rotate with no backlash, Figure 51.
+Insert two screwdrivers between the bearing cup and the housing on the side opposite the drive gear, and move the differential and drive gear away from the pinion until the opposite bearing cup is firmly seated against housing.
+Moving screwdrivers to drive gear side, force differential and gear over until drive gear teeth contact pinion. - 29.
+From shim requirements shown by indicator reading (paragraph 8), place shims between bearing cups and housing, forcing them in on both sides so as to use total amount and have gear rotate with no backlash, Figure 51.

-30. Take out differential assembly and drive gear, keeping shims for each side in a separate pack.
-With bearing puller, remove bearing cones from differential case and Install shim packs on their respective hubs, placing additional shims totaling .015" on the right hub to compensate for housing spread and gear tooth backlash.
-Install differential bearing cone and rolls on hubs, using tool J-2646 making sure hubs, bearings and shims are clean.
+drive gear, keeping shims for each side in a separate pack.
+With bearing puller, remove bearing cones from differential case and install shim packs on their respective hubs, placing additional shims totaling.015" on the right hub to compensate for housing spread and gear tooth ing cone and rolls on hubs, using tool J-2646 making sure hubs, bearings and shims are clean.
 Lubricate bearings with axle lubricant.